The Most Frequently Asked Questions About HZZK

 - Air quality and health are improved locally and in the region.

 - Proven to significantly reduce CO2 and Black Carbon.

 - Highly fuel-efficient and can utilise alternate fuels, e.g. green hydrogen.

 - Non-reliant on electricity, suits developing countries where power sources are often unreliable and/or unavailable.

 - Offers better outcomes – lower cost, lower emissions, improved working & health conditions, significant fuel savings, better quality product.

 - It is not a highly complex technology, yet can be readily mechanised.
 Suitable for developing countries.

 - Produces a consistent, quality, saleable bricks.

 - On existing sites brick kiln owners and labour will not lose income.
-It can be built quickly and operational within a brick season.
+It can be built and operational quickly.